ElGuillermo/HLL_CRCON_Live_topstats/README.md

 > [!NOTE]
 > The shell commands given below assume your CRCON is installed in `/root/hll_rcon_tool`.

-- Log into your CRCON host machine using SSH and enter these commands (one line at at time) :
+- Log into your CRCON host machine using SSH

 - Download the tool (enter these commands, one line at a time)
   ```shell